PxTools/pxtools.github.io/docs/PxWeb2/documentation/customization.md

 # Customization

 PxWeb comes prebuilt with configuration for tables in English, a set of fonts colors and icons.
+Download the [zip file for the latest release](https://github.com/pxtools/PxWeb2/releases/latest) from GitHub.
 This guide help you customize PxWeb to your needs.

 You can: